qaul/qaul.net/docs/qaul/rust/connecting-nodes-statically.md

   * the node connects via the tcp protocol
 * NETWORK_PORT
   * the network port the node listens to
+* QUIC_PROTOCOL
+  * The QUIC protocol is based on UDP

-A default configuration address of a qaul node is `/ip4/0.0.0.0/tcp/0`.
+A default configuration address of a qaul node is `/ip4/0.0.0.0/udp/0/quic-v1`.
 The zeroed values mean, the node listens on every address and it chooses a random free port where it starts to listen on.

 ## Configuring a Static Node

 In order for the a node to be approachable by others you need to fix the network port to a specific number.
 By default qaul nodes shall listen on port `9229`.

-Your new internet configuration looks like this: `/ip4/0.0.0.0/tcp/9229`
+Your new internet configuration looks like this: `/ip4/0.0.0.0/udp/9229/quic-v1`

 ## Configuring the Client